Coveney dodges questions on lockdown-breaking champagne bash at his department

-Minister for Foreign Affairs Simon Coveney has dodged questions on a champagne reception held by officials in his department which flouted lockdown rules.
+Foreign Affairs Minister Simon Coveney has dodged questions on a champagne reception held by officials in his department that flouted lockdown rules.

-Mr Coveney said he had not attended the bash at Iveagh House in June 2020, where his staff were celebrating after Ireland won a seat on the United Nations security council while strict lockdown measures were still in place.
+Mr Coveney this week said he had not attended the bash at the Iveagh House in June 2020, where his staff were celebrating after Ireland won a seat on the United Nations security council, while strict lockdown measures were still in place.

-When approached by reporters on Friday, Mr Coveney refused to say if his officials would be disciplined for the breach, or if he is prepared to answer questions on the matter before the Oireachtas Foreign Affairs Committee.
+When approached by reporters on Friday, he refused to say if his officials would be disciplined for the breach, or if he is prepared to answer questions on the matter before the Oireachtas Foreign Affairs Committee.

 “I made a detailed statement in writing on Wednesday and I have nothing further to add,” Mr Coveney said on arrival at the King’s Inn in Dublin, where he was attending a book launch on the 1921 Anglo-Irish Treaty.